Scroll To See More Images

 The combination of Jonathan Van Ness’ long, flowing locks and incredible sense of style is what makes him a stand-out fashion favorite.
 The Queer Eye star consistently breaks through gender norms with his ensembles and steps out in some truly gorgeous looks.
 Whether it’s a mini dress and heels or a stunning suit, Jonathan Van Ness can do it all.

 14. Amandla Stenberg

-They’ve been in the public eye since starring as Rue in The Hunger Games, and since then, they’ve blessed us with some stunning ensembles.
-Amandla Stenberg has truly come into their own in the last few years, and we love to see it.
-Whether it’s wearing corset overalls on the red carpet (Yeah, they did that) or slaying denim-on-denim looks, Stenberg is certainly a queer fashion icon on the rise.
+They’ve been in the public eye since starring as Rue in The Hunger Games, and since then, they’ve blessed us with some seriously stunning ensembles.
+Amandla Stenberg has truly come into their own in the last few years—and we love to see it!
+Whether it’s wearing a beautiful gown, corset overalls on the red carpet (Yeah, they did that) or slaying denim-on-denim looks, Stenberg is certainly a queer fashion icon on the rise.

 15. Ezra Miller

 Although Ezra Miller has always clearly had an eye for fashion, he’s truly blossomed in the past few years.
 After showing up to the 2019 Met Gala in a trippy—but oh-so-cool—look and going wild with pattern mixing at an Urban Decay event, Miller has shown he’s playing by no one’s rules.
 After a fashion-less 2020, he’s the kind of icon we’re turning to for boldness and inspiration.

 While Lena Waithe has always shown up to events wearing the sleekest suits known to man, she was put on the fashion radar with her unforgettable rainbow cape at the 2018 Met Gala.
 Since then, all eyes have (rightfully) been on her—and she does not disappoint.
 Waithe is constantly finding new ways to make suiting unique and we’re happy to be along for the ride.